cartologic/fgdb2postgis/README.rst

 ====================================================
-File Geodatabase to PostGIS convertor (fgdb2postgis)
+File Geodatabase to PostGIS converter (fgdb2postgis)
 ====================================================
 Python package providing functionality for converting esri file geodatabase to postgresql/postgis.
 The tool is solving the problem related to geodatabase's subtypes, domains and relationships classes by creating Indexes and foreign key constraints among the feature classes' tables, data tables and lookup tables in the target postgresql database.
 There is no provision though for GDAL/OGR options in this initial release but probably it will be in the next releases.